GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-3_rendering.md

 ![gehry](images/13-3/gehry.jpeg#img-left)
 *Gehry Partners, The Grand, Los Angeles, 2019.*

-Commercial rendering engines like VRay and Enscape, and even open-source software like Blender, make it easier every year to produce images nearly indistinguishable from photographs (though this arguably says as much about architectural photography as it does about technology).
+Commercial rendering engines like VRay and Enscape, and even open-source software like Blender, make it easier every year to produce images nearly indistinguishable from photographs (though this might say as much about architectural photography as it does about software).

 ![wework](images/13-3/wework.jpg#img-left)
 *WeWork, 2019.*